HCPC Registered Art Therapist, Cumbria UK

-I am a self-employed HCPC Registered Art Therapist & Member of the British Association of Art Therapists (BAAT) based in Brighton, East Sussex.
-I qualified in 2000 at QMUC in Edinburgh and have since worked with children and young people in social services and schools, with adults in mental health day services and with older adults experiencing dementia.
-For the last two and a half years I have worked with children, young people and adults experiencing illness or bereavement.
+I am a self-employed HCPC Registered Art Therapist & Member of the British Association of Art Therapists (BAAT) based in the South Lakes, Cumbria.
+I qualified in 2000 at QMUC in Edinburgh and have worked with children and young people in social services and schools, with adults in mental health day services and with older adults experiencing dementia.
+Since 2020 I have worked with children, young people and adults experiencing illness or bereavement, with the local charity CancerCare.

 healing through art-making